mehedieh/blog2022/_posts/2017-07-01-playing-with-rnn.markdown

 * Using an embedding table and allowing the RNN to learn vector representation of the characters (code available in efficient folder)

 I found that the latter approach gives a better result.
 One problem that I faced with the first approach was that after a few hundred epochs the output mainly consisted of repeated character sequences.

+The interactive heatmap was generated using Bokeh Plotting Library.

 # Conclusion